Apply Here

 2. Professional Competence and Activity (5% EFFORT)

-The Junior Specialist will have the opportunity to participate in departmental and other relevant seminar series, journal clubs, and other pertinent activities.
+The Junior Specialist will have the opportunity to attend conferences and participate in departmental and other relevant seminar series, journal clubs, and other pertinent activities.

 3. University and Public Service (5% EFFORT)

-The Junior Specialist may be expected to provide mentorship to undergraduate research assistants that rotate through the lab.
+The Junior Specialist is expected to provide mentorship to undergraduate research assistants that rotate through the lab.
 They will be expected to participate and contribute to laboratory and group meetings, and other activities, as applicable.

 This recruitment is conducted at the junior rank.
 The resulting hire will be at the junior rank regardless of the proposed appointee’s qualifications.